v38armageddon/WebSM/README.md

 # ![WebSM logo](Assets/WebSM.png) WebSM
-A UWP App who you can have your Social Media in one application.
+A simple minimalist web browser on UWP.

 ## What does it do?
-WebSM allows you to have a quick access to your favorite social media.
+WebSM allows you to have a simple web browser with a minimalist design.

-You can listen to music, watching videos, and even chatting with your friends.

 ## Features
-- All your favorite social media in one place.
+- Simple web browser.
-- Quick and easy to use.
+- Easy to use.

 ## Installation
 Minimum Windows version required: Windows 10 2004

-Recommended Windows version: Windows 10 21H2 / Windows 11 22H2
+Recommended Windows version: Windows 11 22H2

 ![https://apps.microsoft.com/store/detail/websm/9NVMBH7W0HXF](https://github.com/v38armageddon/WebSM/blob/master/Assets/Microsoft-store.png)